-On top of all that, most important information sent in an email is lost, deleted, forgotten, or ignored.
-And that’s because employees are frustrated with the amount of emails they receive, and hey, it makes perfect sense.
+On top of all that, the most important information sent in an email is lost, deleted, forgotten, or ignored.
+And that’s because employees are frustrated with the number of emails they receive, and hey, it makes perfect sense.
 No one wants to spend every morning sifting through an ocean full of emails!
 Connecteam’s employee app makes it super easy to keep everyone on the same page and to simplify internal communication.

 3. Direct Line of Communication.

 You have to relay information, updates, and anything else to your employees.
 Don’t be the kind of manager who doesn’t share anything, or worse, forgets to!
-And don’t just wait for the higher ups to do it because there’s a slim chance that’ll happen.
+And don’t just wait for the higher-ups to do it because there’s a slim chance that’ll happen.

 On the flip side, employees need to be heard and when they are, they’ll become more invested and engaged.
 Employees should be able to easily share suggestions, share their problems, and talk about their day.
 Connecteam’s app makes it easy to do all of this.

 4. Too Many Phone Calls.

 Phone calls might be the simplest way for managers to reach their employees and manage their day-to-day business needs, however, too many work calls disrupt productivity.
 Research has proven that when you get an unplanned call, it will take you a full 23 minutes to recover and get to what you were doing in the first place.
 As far as internal communication problems go, too many emails and phone calls top the list of annoyances.